mvpgomes/ieee-latex-template/README.md

 this template.

 ### Contribute
-This a open-source template and you can help to improve them.
+This an open-source template and you can help to improve them.

 If you detected some error(s) or have some suggestions to improve the document feel free to open an issue and make a pull request.